Creating a Stable Start

 In response to concern about the growing number of unsheltered Tucsonans, Mr. Garewal researched solutions on the internet.
 The villages of prefabricated individual shelters being used in Southern California stood out as the most rapid solution.
 After meeting with a number of non-profits and government agencies, he found that no entity was doing anything along those lines, and none were interested in starting.
 So he founded The Homing Project after persuading his physician-mother to do the grant applications.
 Mr. Garewal has worked with multiple programs for the unhoused and recovery communities.
 He had been most involved as a full-time volunteer at the Saint Joseph Homeless Center in Santa Monica, CA. He eventually turned down The Center’s job offer as a case manager in order to finish his undergraduate degree.
 Mr. Garewal received his BA in English from Loyola Marymount University and completed additional studies in Creative Writing at Warwick University, England.
 He is currently an insurance agent while applying to Law School.

-BOARD MEMBER and BOARD SECRETARY
+BOARD SECRETARY

 Fernando Cardenas